-Only the people listed below can participate in your refugee hearing:
+Only certain people can be at your refugee hearing:

 The IRB-RPD Member

-- They think you are not telling the truth
+- think you are not telling the truth,

-- They have questions about your identity or your documents
+- have questions about who you are or about your documents, or

-- They think you have committed a crime or belong to a terrorist organization.
+- think you are a criminal or in a terrorist organization.

-If a Minister’s Counsel is participating in your hearing, they must send you or your legal representative a Notice of Intervention in which they explain how and why they are participating in your refugee claim.
-This notice must be provided at least 10 days or more before your hearing.
-Read this notice carefully and be prepared to respond to their concerns.
-If a Minister’s Counsel is present on your hearing day, they will likely ask you questions.
+Before the hearing, the Minister’s Counsel must send you or your legal representative a Notice of Intervention.
+In the notice, they explain how and why they are involved.
+You should get the notice at least ten days or more before your hearing.
+Read it carefully and be prepared to speak about it.
+If a Minister’s Counsel is at your hearing, they will likely ask you questions.

-The role of the interpreter is to make sure that you and all the other participants in your hearing understand each other clearly.
-Even if you understand English or French reasonably well, it is a good idea to have an interpreter present to avoid misunderstandings.
-IRB interpreters will not share information about your identity or your case with anyone outside of the hearing room.
+The role of the interpreter is to make sure that everyone understands each other clearly.
+Even if you understand English or French, it is a good idea to have an interpreter to avoid mistakes.
+IRB interpreters do not share information about you or your claim with anyone outside of the hearing room.

-The IRB-RPD will provide a professional interpreter in your language and dialect for your refugee hearing at no cost to you, if needed.
-If you did not indicate that you wanted an interpreter on page 9 of your BOC form and you later decide you would like an interpreter, make a request to the IRB-RPD in writing 10 days or more before your hearing.
+The IRB-RPD will get you a free professional interpreter in your language and dialect.
+If you did not say that you wanted an interpreter in your BOC form, you can still ask for one.
+Write to the IRB-RPD ten days or more before your hearing to ask for one.

-You are permitted to invite witnesses to participate in your refugee hearing.
-A witness is a person, in Canada or in another country, who is able to confirm what you have said in your refugee claim about what happened to you in your country.
-A witness could also be an expert in questions related to your refugee claim.
+You can have witnesses at your hearing to speak about your claim.
+A witness is a person who is able to confirm what happened to you.
+They can be in Canada or in another country.
+A witness can also be an expert about issues related to your refugee claim.

-Choose your witnesses carefully and with the assistance of your legal representative, if any, and make sure to speak with them before your hearing to prepare.
-Let your witnesses know that they will be expected to give testimony that is true, accurate and correct.
+Choose your witnesses carefully with the help of your legal representative.
+Make sure to prepare them before your hearing.
+Let your witnesses know that what they say must be true.

-If you would like to invite a witness to your hearing, you or your legal representative must write to the IRB-RPD (and Minister’s Counsel if they are participating in your hearing) 10 days or more before the hearing and include the following information:
+If you would like to invite a witness to your hearing, you or your legal representative must write to the IRB-RPD (and Minister’s Counsel if necessary) ten days or more before the hearing.
+Give them:

 - The name of your witness

-- How long you think their testimony will take.
+- How long you think they will speak

-You are permitted to invite one or more observers to your refugee hearing to provide you with emotional support.
-This could be a friend, relative or member of your community.
+You can invite one or more observers to your refugee hearing for emotional support.
+This could be a friend, a relative, or a member of your community.

-At your hearing, the Member will ask observers to identify themselves.
-The observers you invite to your hearing are not allowed to speak and must remain quiet during the hearing.
-Observers may not also be witnesses.
+At your hearing, the Member asks observers to say who they are.
+But observers are not allowed to speak and must be quiet during the hearing.
+They cannot also be a witness.